astropy/saba/docs/examples_basic.rst

 Initialization
 --------------

-To initialize a fitter we simply provide names for `statistic`, `optimizer` and `estmethod` this available value for those can be found in the docstring of `SherpaFitter <sherpafitter.html#astrosherpa_bridge.SherpaFitter>`_ these relate to objects withing `sherpa.stats`, `sherpa.opt_methods` and `sherpa.est_methods`.
+To initialize a fitter we simply provide names for ``statistic``, ``optimizer`` and ``estmethod`` this available value for those can be found in the docstring of  `~astrosherpa_bridge.SherpaFitter` these relate to objects withing `sherpa.stats`, `sherpa.optmethods` and `sherpa.estmethods`.

 .. code-block:: ipython

 	sfitter = SherpaFitter(statistic='chi2', optimizer='levmar', estmethod='covariance')

-Now we have a fitter instance we need something to fit so lets import an astropy model specifically `astropy.modeling.models.Gaussian1D`.
+Now we have a fitter instance we need something to fit so lets import an astropy model specifically `~astropy.modeling.functional_models.Gaussian1D`.

 .. code-block:: ipython

 	from astropy.modeling.models import Gaussian1D

 We also need some data so lets make some data with some added noise.

 .. code-block:: ipython